Wettable, Ringable & Scrubbable – Plenty kitchen roll is 40% more absorbent and NEW Power-X ...

 - Prepare your cleaning mix – A bit of warm soapy water will do the job.

-- Brush away any dry surface dust with a dry piece if kitchen paper – this will stop the dust from being rubbed into the wall and making more of a mess.
+- Brush away any dry surface dust with a dry piece of kitchen paper – this will stop the dust from being rubbed into the wall and making a grey, splotchy mess.

-- Dip your kitchen paper into the mixture, squeezing out the excess liquid.
-Wipe in gentle circles to protect your paint or wallpaper.
-Repeat this process with a new piece of kitchen paper if the old one gets mucky to help stop the spread of the mess.
+- Dip your kitchen paper into the mixture, squeezing out the excess grubby wall juice.
+Gently wipe in circles to keep your wall or wallpaper looking good.
+Repeat this process with a new piece of kitchen paper if the old one gets murky and brown to help stop the spread of the mess.

 - Once you’ve finished wiping, wet a fresh piece of kitchen paper with clean water, wring it out and wipe the area to remove any soapy residue.
-Dap the area with a dry piece of kitchen paper.
+Then, dap the area with a dry piece of kitchen paper.